dnut/kwm/README.md

 I created this because I was unsatisfied with the currently existing methods of removing the title bar.
 Using the built in fullscreen settings (or fullscreen2plus) is a workaround that removes the title bar by entering fullscreen mode while leaving the taskbar and toolbars.
 This is unsatisfactory unless you keep K-Meleon maximized 100% of the time.
 If you want to have multiple windows on your screen at once, that solution no longer functions, but K-Meleon Window Manager will work under any circumstances.

 ## Installation
-Install AutoHotkey.
-Run install.bat (this file is currently under construction, do not use). install.bat will automatically compile and install the application.
+Install the latest versions of K-Meleon and AutoHotkey.
+Run install.bat. install.bat will automatically compile and install the application, but it is still under construction, so shortcuts must be created manually as described in the manual installation section.
+After installation is complete, you may remove AutoHotkey.

+I will eventually create a binary installer and will upload it to my website (not github, I'll put a link here when it's done).
+The binary installer will allow you to install KWM without needing AutoHotkey.

 You can also manually compile and install the application.
 See below for more details.